The British mathematician Clive Humby has an interesting take on the role of data in this modern era:

 “Data is the new oil.
 Like oil, data is valuable, but if unrefined, it cannot really be used.
 It has to be changed into gas, plastic, chemicals, etc. to create a valuable entity that drives profitable activity.
 So must data be broken down, analyzed for it to have value.”

-Data can become an asset for banking and financial services organizations only if it is accurate and authentic.
-Master data management is a discipline that can make this happen if adopted and implemented across all sectors of business.
-This blog explores the need for master data management in banking and then dives into the challenges that banks currently face and the benefits of adopting a master data management solution in their digital information systems.
+Master Data Management can become an asset for banking and financial services organizations only if it is accurate and authentic.
+It is a discipline that can make this happen if adopted and implemented across all sectors of business.
+This blog explores the need for it in banking and then dives into the challenges that banks currently face and the benefits of adopting its solution in their digital information systems.

 A Short Primer on the need for MDM in Banking